iPlug2/iPlug2/Examples/IPlugSurroundEffect/README.md

 # IPlugSurroundEffect
-A basic volume control effect plug-in with IGraphics GUI
+A multichannel volume control effect plug-in that should work on different surround buses.